FabricMC/fabric/CONTRIBUTING.md

     - The methods should be named in line with the action of the event, such as `entryAdded(...)`.
     - Method names for notification events should be prefixed with `on`.
       For example, a `DataLoad` event would have an `onDataLoad` method.
-    - Events that may allow or block some action should start with `ALLOW_`.
-For example, an event to cancel player death might be called `ALLOW_PLAYER_DEATH`.
+    - Events that may allow or block some action should start with `Allow`.
+For example, an event to cancel player death might be called `AllowPlayerDeath`, with method name `allowDeath`.
 - `Event<>` fields and methods.
     - The field or method exposing the `Event<>` object should be named similarly to the callback interface.
 - The `fabric-lifecycle-events-v1` module is a good example of event naming standards.